SoftwareDefinedBuildings/smap/python/doc/archiver_manual.rst

   postgres=# \d
   postgres@box$ exit

-Okay, that was unpleasent.
+Okay, that was unpleasant.
 But we're ready to install the web frontend now!

 powerdb2
 ~~~~~~~~